leo-arch/keypress/README.md

 A raw keyboard input reader
 ---

+Why?
+Have you ever developed a terminal program dealing with keyboard input?
+That is why.

 ### 1. Description

 **Keypress** generates a byte-by-byte representation of keyboard inputs, whether for individual keys or key combinations.
 This representation includes the following formats: hexadecimal, octal, decimal, and the corresponding symbols.